goatcorp/faq/xl_troubleshooting.md

 2. Delete the `boot` and `game` folders
 3. Open xivlauncher and login.
 It should ask to patch

-Fun answer: XIVLauncher can asisst you in selectively reinstalling only certain portions of the FFXIV game client if needed.
+Fun answer: XIVLauncher can assist you in selectively reinstalling only certain portions of the FFXIV game client if needed.
 Or the entire game.

 #### General steps to reinstall just ARR: